 Sadly, even with an expert's help, they are challenging to test.
 The best course of action is to get a new converter if you find a problem with the diodes.

 If you have solar panels powering your RV, is it possible that they are draining your batteries at night or while idle.
 Check out our full explanation here.

 RV Converter and Battery Best Practices

-Store your RV batteries in a cool, dry place and test them monthly to ensure the charge hasn't dropped below 80 %.
-When batteries begin to self-discharge, recharge them.
+• Store RV batteries in a cool, dry place and test them monthly to ensure the charge hasn't dropped below 80%.

-Finally, before connecting your RV to an electrical outlet, always double-check that it is secure.
-You can use a polarity tester to check whether it's okay to plug in; otherwise, your electrical appliances could end up fried.
+• Before connecting your RV to an electrical outlet, always double-check that it is secure.